Xetera/HifumiOld/README.md

 - [ ] Option for mass banning muted users from a short interval
 - [ ] Blacklisted / restricted words
 - [ ] Blacklisted links
+- [ ] Save autobanned users (not manually) users to a global watchlist
+- [ ] Option to set default moderator warnings channel
+- [ ] Alert mods when users on a watchlist from another server joins

 ## Music: **-Low priority**
 - [x] Play basic songs off youtube